Maths > Abelian varieties > Finiteness theorems and the Faltings height

 Siegel used a weaker version of Roth's theorem, called the Thue-Siegel theorem, and so his proof of the theorem on integral points was more complicated.

-Mahler extended the Thue-Siegel theorem to non-archimedean absolute values in 1935, allowing him to prove finiteness of
+Mahler extended the Thue-Siegel theorem to non-archimedean absolute values in 1935, allowing him to prove finiteness of -integral points on curves of genus 1 over

 .